Seminole Canyon State Park — Frequently Asked Questions

 Does Seminole Canyon State Park have shelters?

-Seminole Canyon State Park doesn't have traditional cabins, but offers Water + Electric, Water Only, Tent Only camping options.
+Seminole Canyon State Park doesn't have traditional cabins, but offers Water + Electric, Water Only, Primitive Drive-up camping options.

 Can I bring an RV to Seminole Canyon State Park?